-There are certain times when transport controls are locked out.
+At certain times transport controls are locked out.
 For example, when ejecting media, or entering an IP address, the transport controls are locked out until the operation is completed.
 Most other menu functions do not lock out the transport controls.